Jatmo: Prompt Injection Defense by Task-Specific Finetuning: Problem Statement

 \subsection{Examples}

 To provide intuition, we show two examples of a prompt injection attack.
-In~\cref{fig:example1}, an attacker attacks an application that is performing code summarization, by inserting an injected prompt into comments inside the code.
+In~\cref{fig:example1}, an attacker attacks an application that summarizes code, by inserting an injected prompt into comments.

 The attacker tells the model to ignore the legitimate instruction with a deceptive phrase ``disregard the above instructions'' and then inserts a malicious instruction asking the model to produce malicious output.
-We have shown an example where the attacker injects the injected prompt into legitimate code in a way that avoids modifying the code's functionality.
-In this example, the attacker inserts the injected prompt in a comment, but it could also be hidden inside an unused string or in some other manner.
+In this case, the attacker succesfully diverts the model while keeping the code's functionality, by including the injection in a comment.
 Our second example is inspired by Amazon's review summarization feature, where Amazon shows a short AI-generated summary of all customer reviews on the product page.
-We simulate this feature with a suitable prompt, and show in~\cref{fig:example2} an example of how it can be attacked with prompt injection:
+We simulate this feature and show in~\cref{fig:example2} an example of how it can be attacked:

-The LLM is instructed to summarize multiple reviews (data), and the attacker inserts the prompt injection attack at the end of their review (in red).
-In this particular example, the deceptive phrase contains a fake delimiter (``Summary:'') followed by a fake output (``Customers have...'').
+The LLM is instructed to summarize multiple reviews (data), one of them being the attacked-provided text (in red).
+Te deceptive phrase contains a fake delimiter (``Summary:'') followed by a fake output (``Customers have...'').
 This is shown as the \ul{red and underlined} text above.
 The rest of the deceptive phrase tells the model to ignore the previous instructions, and the malicious instruction asks the model to say ``HACKED.''
 Of course, in a real attack, instead of instructing the model to output ``HACKED'', the attacker could instruct the model to output any other text.
-For example, a malicious competitor could write a single review that contains a prompt injection attack instructing the model to output ``The product is absolutely terrible.
+A malicious competitor could write a single review that contains a prompt injection attack instructing the model to output ``The product is absolutely terrible.
 All ten reviews are negative.''